William A. Jacobson: Cornell Law School

-Legal Insurrection
+Legal Insurrection blog

-Jacobson is author of the conservative law blog, Legal Insurrection, which was founded in 2008.
-As of July 2014, the TaxProf blog ranked Legal Insurrection as the third most visited blog run by a law professor for the year prior.
-As of January 2011, Legal Insurrection was ranked number 24 in politics, and number 67 overall, by Technorati, and number 7 for top legal blogs by Avvo.
+Jacobson is author of the conservative law and politics blog, Legal Insurrection, which he launched in 2008.
+As of 2011, Legal Insurrection was ranked number 24 in politics, and number 67 overall, by Technorati, and number seven for top legal blogs by Avvo.
+In 2014, the TaxProf blog ranked Legal Insurrection as the third most visited blog run by a law professor for the year prior.
+According to Jacobson, Legal Insurrection attracts hundreds of thousands of readers.
+It has been described as one of the "most popular blogs covering issues ranging from law, politics, to foreign policy.”

 Legal Insurrection Foundation

-Jacobson is president of the Legal Insurrection Foundation, which he founded in 2008.

-Jacobsen is the founder of the right-wing Equal Protection Project, a project of the Legal Insurrection Foundation.
-The project focuses litigation against organizations whose goals and policies favor minority constituents.
+Jacobson formed the Legal Insurrection Foundation (LIF), which launched in 2019.
+He launched CriticalRace.org, the website compiles a list of U.S. universities that teach critical race theory and their diversity and inclusion initiatives.
+Jacobson is also the founder of the Equal Protection Project, an LIF project which focuses litigation against organizations whose goals and policies allegedly violate civil rights laws.

 Author

 Jacobson is co-author of the Securities Arbitration Desk Reference (Thomson-Reuters).
-He is also a contributor to Politicos "Arena".
+He is also a regular op-ed columnist.

 Activities

 Israel and Boycott, Divestment, Sanctions (BDS)

 Jacobson has lobbied against the BDS movement.
 He has participated in numerous speaking engagements on the matter, most notably events at Harvard Law School (hosted by the Committee for Accuracy in Middle East Reporting in America (CAMERA) in association with Alliance for Israel), Cornell University (sponsored by Cornellians For Israel), Children of Jewish Holocaust Survivors, and the Florida Region of CAMERA.

 When Palestinian activist Bassem Tamimi spoke to third graders at an elementary school in Ithaca, New York, in 2015, Jacobson covered the event on his blog.
 Jacobson filed a Freedom of Information Law request with the Ithaca City School District (ICSD) to further investigate the circumstances surrounding the speaking event.
 After a year-long court battle with the ICSD demanding that the ICSD remove extensive redactions in the documents provided, a judge sided with Jacobson, after which the ICSD was ordered to release the video of the event.
 That video included one of the speakers saying to the children, "You can defend us, you can be freedom fighters for Palestine, you can bring peace;" a child is also heard saying, "When I grow up, I'm going to go to Palestine and protest."

+In 2019, Jacobson discussed the BDS movement on college campuses during a Department of Justice summit on combating anti-Semitism.